 St Anthony Head is a National Trust property situated at the western tip of the Roseland Peninsula.
-It overlooks the entrance to the Carrick Roads and the estuary of River Fal, said to be one of the world's three largest natural harbours.
+It overlooks the entrance to the Carrick Roads and the Fal river estuary, the third largest natural harbour in the world.

-Below the battery is St Anthony lighthouse which was built in 1835 and although no longer manned (it’s now a self-catering property!) the light continues to warn sailors of the headland and dangerous rocks offshore.
+Below the battery is St Anthony lighthouse which was built in 1835 and although no longer manned (the keepers cottage is now a self-catering property!) the light continues to warn sailors of the headland and dangerous rocks offshore.